Urban Geeks on Bikes…

 beCopenhagen is a small company driven by our passion for our city, its urban qualities, its liveability – and its bikes!

-Our ambition is to offer our guests an insight into the ‘real’ Copenhagen and how life is shaped by its architecture, urban spaces, history – and bikes!
+Our ambition is to offer our guests an insight into the real Copenhagen and how life is shaped by its urban spaces, city planning, history – and bikes!

-We communicate our architectural, city planning and historical knowledge and views in a personal and straightforward language.
+We communicate our local knowledge and views in a personal and straightforward language.
 We are curious by nature, we like the discussion and don’t shy away from nuanced viewpoints.

-We carefully curate the most interesting, important and up-to-date places and subjects.
+We carefully pick the most interesting, important and up-to-date places and subjects.
 Our guided tours most often go far beyond the touristy city centre, and we know every corner of Copenhagen.

 As true Copenhageners, we fancy bikes and cycling.
 So when we invite you to explore our city, there’s only one way – the bike path!